 - Use repair tape or patches to seal cracks and holes in your screens.
 Remove window air conditioners and make sure your windows and doors are sealed tightly.

 - Add door sweeps to all your exterior doors to make it harder for pests to enter your home.
-Those door sweeps and insulators can also reduce the amount of heat that escapes your home in the cold winter months.
+That door sweeps and insulators can also reduce the amount of heat that escapes your home in the cold winter months.

 - Install screens in front of your chimney openings and in front of all vents.
 Mice and other rodents can squeeze through even the tiniest cracks; screening all access to the outdoors can keep those pests out of your home.